-Dependencies: FAU_GEN.1 Audit data generation

-FIA UID.1 Timing of identification

-FAU_GEN.2.1 The TSF shall be able to associate each auditable event with the identity of the user that caused the event.
+Dependencies: FAU_GEN.1 Audit data generation FIA_UID.1 Timing of identification FAU_GEN.2.1 The TSF shall be able to associate each auditable event with the identity of the user that caused the event.

+Page 32 of 314 Version 3.1 September 2006

 8.3 Security audit analysis (FAU_SAA)

+Family Behaviour

 - This family defines requirements for automated means that analyse system activity and audit data looking for possible or real security violations.
-This analysis may work in support of intrusion detection, or automatic response to an imminent security violation. - The actions to be taken based on the detection can be specified using the Security audit automatic response (FAU ARP) family as desired.
+This analysis may work in support of intrusion detection, or automatic response to a potential security violation.

+- The actions to be taken based on the detection can be specified using the Security audit automatic response (FAU_ARP) family as desired.

+Component levelling

 - In FAU_SAA.1 Potential violation analysis, basic threshold detection on the basis of a fixed rule set is required. - In FAU_SAA.2 Profile based anomaly detection, the TSF maintains individual profiles of system usage, where a profile represents the historical patterns of usage performed by members of the profile target group.
 A profile target group refers to a group of one or more individuals (e.g. a single user, users who share a group ID or group account, users who operate under an assigned role, users of an entire system or network node) who interact with the TSF.
 Each member of a profile target group is assigned an individual suspicion rating that represents how well that member's current activity corresponds to the established patterns of usage represented in the profile.
-This analysis can be performed at runtime or during a post-collection batch-mode analysis. - In FAU_SAA.3 Simple attack heuristics, the TSF shall be able to detect the occurrence of signature events that represent a significant threat to TSP enforcement.
+This analysis can be performed at runtime or during a post-collection batch-mode analysis. - In FAU_SAA.3 Simple attack heuristics, the TSF shall be able to detect the occurrence of signature events that represent a significant threat to enforcement of the SFRs.
 This search for signature events may occur in real-time or during a post-collection batch-mode analysis. - In FAU_SAA.4 Complex attack heuristics, the TSF shall be able to represent and detect multi-step intrusion scenarios.
 The TSF is able to compare system events (possibly performed by multiple individuals) against event sequences known to represent entire intrusion scenarios.
-The TSF shall be able to indicate when a signature event or event sequence is found that indicates a potential violation of the TSP.

-Management: FAU SAA.1

-The following actions could be considered for the management functions in FMT:

-a) maintenance of the rules by (adding, modifying, deletion) of rules from the set of rules.

-Management: FAU_SAA.2

-- The following actions could be considered for the management functions in FMT: - a) maintenance (deletion, modification, addition) of the group of users in the profile target group.
+The TSF shall be able to indicate when a signature event or event sequence is found that indicates a potential violation of the enforcement of the SFRs.
+Management: FAU SAA.1 The following actions could be considered for the management functions in FMT: September 2006 Version 3.1 Page 33 of 314 Class FAU: Security audit • maintenance of the rules by (adding, modifying, deletion) of rules from the set of rules.
+Management: FAU_SAA.2 The following actions could be considered for the management functions in FMT: • maintenance (deletion, modification, addition) of the group of users in the profile target group.
+Management: FAU_SAA.3 The following actions could be considered for the management functions in FMT: • maintenance (deletion, modification, addition) of the subset of system events.
+Management: FAU_SAA.4 The following actions could be considered for the management functions in FMT: - maintenance (deletion, modification, addition) of the subset of system events; - maintenance (deletion, modification, addition) of the set of sequence of system events.
+Audit: FAU_SAA.1, FAU_SAA.2, FAU_SAA.3, FAU_SAA.4 The following actions should be auditable if FAU_GEN Security audit data generation is included in the PP/ST: - Minimal: Enabling and disabling of any of the analysis mechanisms; - Minimal: Automated responses performed by the tool.
+FAU_SAA.1 Potential violation analysis Hierarchical to: No other components.